Ship of Fools (film): Awards and nominations

-Media
+Home media

 The film has been issued on VHS, laserdisc and DVD.
 The film's standalone DVD release is an open matte 1.33:1 transfer with no supplements.
 The film was later reissued in widescreen with supplements in a Stanley Kramer box set from Sony Pictures Home Entertainment.
 Currently, the film is also available in a budget-priced two-disc, four-movie collection DVD licensed from Sony to Mill Creek Entertainment.
 All four films are presented in their original theatrical aspect ratios and are anamorphically enhanced.
 The film has been released on Blu-ray in a double feature pack with the film Lilith via Mill Creek.